Arithmetic geometry of character varieties with regular monodromy: Introduction and the main results

 \subsubsection{Non-emptiness}

-It is easy to see that $\bR(k)$ (and therefore $\bX(k)$) is empty, unless there exist $S_i\in C_i(k)$ such that the product $S_1\cdots S_n$ is in $[G(k), G(k)]$.\footnote{This is equivalent to requiring that \emph{for every} $S_i\in C_i(k)$ the product $S_1\cdots S_n$ is in $[G(k), G(k)]$.} Henceforth, we assume that this condition is satisfied.
+Note that $\bR(k)$ (and therefore $\bX(k)$) is empty, unless there exist $S_i\in C_i(k)$ such that the product $S_1\cdots S_n$ is in $[G(k), G(k)]$.
+This is equivalent to requiring that \emph{for every} $S_i\in C_i(k)$ the product $S_1\cdots S_n$ is in $[G(k), G(k)]$.
+Henceforth, we assume that this condition is satisfied.
 If $g>0$ then this condition is also sufficient for $\bR$ to be non-empty, because the commutator map $G\times G\ra [G,G]$ is surjective, cf. \cite{Ree}.
-In contrast, when $g=0$, deciding if $\bR$ is non-empty is subtle and is closely related to the Deligne--Simpson problem, cf. \cite{Kostov}.
-See Theorem \ref{t:topology} for some new results regarding non-emptiness.
+In contrast, when $g=0$, deciding if $\bR$ is non-empty is subtle and is closely related to the Deligne--Simpson problem, cf. \cite{Simpson, Kostov}.
+We refer the reader to Theorem \ref{t:topology} for some new results regarding non-emptiness.